Sexmission: Plot

-Once again confined, the men grow distressed and plan to escape by damaging the electric power grid.
-They succeed, but are caught during a course organized by the special section on how to interact with men, should they ever return to the world, and are locked up again.
-The women provide them with their last chance: to submit themselves for "naturalization" - undergoing a sex reassignment surgery.
-When they refuse, the ceiling above the room opens, showing a huge assembly of women, who are to determine their fate.
-Albert and Max now face a humiliating trial, while the women blame males for oppression, virtually all evil and vices, and praise their new society.
-They engage in historical revisionism by claiming that the greatest scientists - such as Copernicus, Einstein and Pincus (one of the pioneers of parthenogenesis) - were, in fact, women.
-When Max and Albert are taken away, the assembly votes on whether the men should undergo forced 'naturalization' (proposed by group "Archeo") or be 'liquidated' (proposed by group "Genetix").
-Naturalization is passed by a margin of only one vote.
-In the meantime, the men escape again.
-Wandering through what Albert calls "a nightmarish skyscraper", they encounter other women, who have never seen a man, and therefore view Max and Albert as their "sisters", provoking humorous encounters.
-After that the men discover a boot lying on the floor, with a bottle of Jabol (a cheap wine popular in Poland in the late 20th century) and a sheet of newspaper from 1993 with stories from the beginning of the world war.
+Max and Albert escape by damaging the electric power grid, but are ultimately caught.
+The women provide them to submit themselves for "naturalization" - undergoing a sex reassignment surgery.
+When they refuse, the ceiling above the room reveals an assembly of women to determine their fate.
+In a trial, the women blame males for oppression, evil and vices, and praise their new society.
+They engage in historical revisionism by claiming that scientists such as Copernicus, Einstein and Pincus were women.
+When Max and Albert are taken away, the assembly votes on whether the men should undergo forced 'naturalization' or be 'liquidated'.
+Naturalization is passed by one vote.
+The men escape again, and encounter other women who have never seen a man.
 They are cornered by the security team and escape down a waste chute.
 They discover the nest of "decadency" - one of the anarchist, "hippie" women's groups, who do not wish to be part of the oppressive regime, playing loud music, and some engaging in lesbian relations.
 They mistake Max and Albert for government spies and, in the meantime, the pursuing regime forces attack, and subsequent chaos provides the men with an opportunity to escape.
 During their escape, the men stumble upon Lamia, who provides them with a way to see the outside - a periscope - and reveals that they live deep underground in expanded old mines.
 The periscope shows a dark, rocky landscape above ground, and sensors indicate high levels of "Kuppelweiser radiation", a side effect of the M bomb.
-However, it transpires that Lamia is loyal to "Archeo" group and her "help" was a ruse to capture the men and force them into surgery.
-Lamia is congratulated by Tekla and Emma Dax (members of "Genetix") for her ingenious plan, but they also inform her that their section will now be in charge of the males, which devastates Lamia.
+However, it transpires that Lamia's "help" was a ruse to capture the men and force them into surgery.
+Lamia is congratulated by Tekla and Emma Dax, but they also inform her that their section will now be in charge of the males, which devastates Lamia.